bnmou/bnmou/README.md

 # Hello, I'm Bruno
 <a href="https://www.linkedin.com/in/bruno-moulheres/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent cybersecurity graduate whose passion for technology is deeply rooted in a personal drive to protect others from cyber threats.
+I am a driven cybersecurity student whose passion for technology is deeply rooted in a personal drive to protect others from cyber threats.
 Motivated by firsthand experience, I am dedicated to tackling complex challenges to safeguard systems and individuals in an ever-evolving digital landscape.

 ## Objective
 After experiencing a significant financial cybercrime firsthand, I was driven to protect others from similar threats.
 This pivotal event ignited my passion for cybersecurity, and now, with a solid foundation and hands-on skills, I am committed to defending systems and individuals against emerging threats as a Security Operations Center (SOC) Analyst.